chrisconlon/CommonOwnerReplication/README.md

 2. The permanent archived version (including these extracts) is available to the public at Harvard Dataverse (doi:10.7910/DVN/ZRH3EU): https://doi.org/10.7910/DVN/ZRH3EU

-Conlon, Christopher T; Sinkinson, Michael; Backus, Matthew, 2020, "Common Ownership Data: Scraped SEC form 13F filings for 1999-2017", https://doi.org/10.7910/DVN/ZRH3EU, Harvard Dataverse, V1.
+Backus, Matthew; Conlon, Christopher T; Sinkinson, Michael; 2020, "Common Ownership Data: Scraped SEC form 13F filings for 1999-2017", https://doi.org/10.7910/DVN/ZRH3EU, Harvard Dataverse, V1.1

 ### Description of .parquet file format
 We use the parquet format for:

 -   Large data inputs (above)
 -   Most intermediary datasets

 Parquet files are compressed columnar storage binaries that are readable by several software packages (R, Python, Stata, Julia, C++, etc.) and platforms.
 The goal of the parquet project is to maintain good performance for large datasets as well as interoperability.